Pei-mao/ContainerWorld/README.md

 ### 6. **Whisper API**

-WhisperAPI provides a containerized Speech-to-Text API powered by OpenAI's Whisper model.
+WhisperAPI offers a containerized Speech-to-Text API using OpenAI's Whisper model.
 Key features include:
 - Easy-to-deploy Docker setup for hosting the API locally or on the cloud.
 - Real-time transcription of audio files into text via an intuitive HTTP POST interface.
 - Compatibility with various audio formats and support for Dockerized environments.